MAOMislive/MAOMislive/README.md

 * 🔭 I’m currently exploring the User Experience(UX) & User Interface(UI) world.
 * 💻 I’m currently rendering 3d stuff on Blender.
-* 🌱 I’m currently learning PHP, Javascript, Blockchain technology.
+* 🌱 I’m currently learning PHP, Javascript, and Blockchain technology.
 * 💬 Ask me about Design, Coding, etc.
 * 📫 How to reach me: abu.obaida168@gmail.com
 * ⚡ Fun fact: I'm a weirdo who spends most of his time either designing or day-dreaming!

 # :speech_balloon: About Me
-I'm a 2nd level Computer Science Engineering student with a passion for product design.
+I'm a 3rd level Computer Science Engineering student with a passion for product design.
 I am a self-taught product designer and constantly learning new skills to create beautiful and functional designs.

 # 📚 Skills & Languages
 I have experience using a range of design tools, including: